yoimerdr/gallerynpy/README.md

   Change the transition for show item (image and animation)
   Args:
     transition: A valid renpy transition object

+to_first_slide(sort=False):
+  Changes the current slide to the first slide in the current slider.
+  If current slider size is 0 or unique slide is marked as animation slide, change to a empty slide.
+  Args:
+    sort: If is True, sort the names list before select the first slide name

 slides():
   Returns the current all slide names